 The system needed to identify future possibilities of anomalies (outliers).
 These anomalies are those signals that say an incident of severity can get queued in the future x days.
 A method called Isolation Forest worked this time so precise that, the incidents triggered exactly at the same time as predicted against PCA or KNN methods.
 Arsh was happy with the result.

-Arsh’s watch vibrates with a note from Shini, an exciting message that pops off his mind in joy.
-Arsh was too glad that Shini can gaze at the stars every Friday evening and think of him for presenting her with so many stars that twinkled, mirrored inside her retina, while she processed their names, colors, lumens.
+Arsh’s watch vibrates with a note from Aabha, an exciting message that pops off his mind in joy.
+Arsh was too glad that Aabha can gaze at the stars every Friday evening and think of him for presenting her with so many stars that twinkled, mirrored inside her retina, while she processed their names, colors, lumens.